Editor's Picks

 Stamps issued on the occasion of the National Afforestation Ceremony successively in the 22nd, 23rd, and 25th years of the Heisei period (reign of Emperor Akihito).

-One of a series of five stamps issued in 2022 as part of a series entitled Land Afforestation in Shiga Prefecture.
+One of five stamps issued in 2022 as part of a series entitled Land Afforestation in Shiga Prefecture.
 It depicts Q. acuta.

 A series called Greetings - Autumn 2020 includes stamps showing eight leaves, fruits, and nuts associated with autumn.
 They include an oak leaf that looks likes Q. dentata, and an acorn of an unspecified species (not from Section Cyclobalanopsis).
 The perforations follow the contour of each figure.